 First things first: this isn’t a Ruby on Rails recipe.
 I’ll make one of those in due course.
 This is a plain, simple, pure Ruby demonstration.
 I’ll use the open source Filestack SDK, which we’ll use to connect to Filestack’s Software-as-a-Service (SaaS) API.
-You can follow along with a free 2-week trial if you don’t already have an account.
+You can follow along with a free account if you don’t already have an account.

 Our problem is this: using nothing but the Ruby programming language, we want to upload a file from the same machine where the code is running to… well, how shall we define the “up” in our “upload”?
 For many years, a file upload would be pretty simple.
 We had a physical computer acting as a web server sitting on a rack in a room somewhere.
 Our computers (or our users’ computers) were the “down”, and that server was the “up”.
 Users would “download” a file when it moved from that server to their computer.
 They would “upload” a file when they selected one from their computer and sent it to that server.
 It’s OK to keep that mental model as we accomplish a similar task today, but it may help to understand how many more steps are happening these days.